Why the Ibanez AZ became the guitar that mostly expresses my ideas and my feelings.

 Overall Rank: 95 out of 100

-This will be a review from the eyes of a musician that uses this guitar professionally every day.
+This will be a review from the eyes of a musician that uses this guitar professionally every day and that is truly satisfied with the product.

 Here you can find the specifics for the Prestige models 24 frets that I took directly from the Ibanez website: